 19. Camera (inc. Grip/Crane/DIT/Playback/Script Supervisor) a.
-Apply practice set out in sections 1. to 13. of this guidance. b.
+Apply practice set out in sections 1, to 12, of this guidenes Apply practice set out in sections 1. to 13. of this guidance. b.
 To reduce transmission when handling equipment and other items, encourage increased handwashing.
-C. Allow time for DOP and Key Grip to plan safe working procedures with the Camera and Grip Department during prep.
+C. Allow time for DOP and Key Grip to plan safe working procedures with the Camera and Grip Department during prep. d.

-d.
 Allow camera crew sufficient additional time and space to set up, move, strike camera equipment safely, while operating under COVID-19 safer working guidance. e.
 Allow grip/crane crew sufficient additional time to install and strike equipment safely while operating under COVID-19 safety guidance. f.
-Where possible: Establish a dedicated contained area for camera equipment, with access limited to designated crew Limit the handling of camera equipment to designated camera crew g.
+Where possible: Establish a dedicated contained area for camera equipment, with access limited to designated crew - Limit the handling of camera equipment to designated camera crew g.
 Agree a process for safe handling of items such as camera cards and cases when passing to DIT and allow extra time for the turnaround, for example: - Limit the number of people handling them - Wipe down cards and card cases on handover - Wash hands before and after handling them - Provide appropriately sized recording media to facilitate regular camera reloads If shooting on film, discuss with the processing lab how stock and cans should be handled. h.
 Agree a process for the safe handling of equipment shared with Sound or other departments, such as lockit boxes, digi slates and sound rushes. i.
-Where possible, use remote/wireless systems for monitoring, focus, adjustment of camera settings, and remote heads for camera operating where appropriate Allow for sufficient time and crew to facilitate set-up and maintenance of multiple monitor systems, cable runs etc. DIT, Video Playback and Camera crew to agree a safe handling system for cables and wireless monitoring equipment Adjustment of monitor settings by designated crew only j.
-Agree a process for safe working with tasks that require close proximity between camera k.
+Where possible, use remote/wireless systems for monitoring, focus, adjustment of camera settings, and remote heads for camera operating where appropriate Allow for sufficient time and crew to facilitate set-up and maintenance of multiple monitor systems, cable runs etc. DIT, Video Playback and Camera crew to agree a safe handling system for cables and wireless monitoring equipment - Adjustment of monitor settings by designated crew only j.
+Agree a process for safe working with tasks that require close proximity between camera crew and cast, e.g. clapper board, placing actor's marks, getting focus measurements etc. k.
+Agree processes for safe interaction between Script Supervisor and other departments.